mdavis-xyz/mdavis.xyz/pages/voting/content.md

 So polling places can afford to install as many as they can fit into the room.
 In Australia many voters can walk straight in, and it's rare to queue for more than 20 minutes.
 In contrast, voting machines cost [several thousand dollars each](https://www.thenation.com/article/touch-and-go-elections-perils-electronic-voting/).
-Consequently voter throughput is lower, so votes frequently queue for [many *hours*](https://arxiv.org/ftp/arxiv/papers/0810/0810.5577.pdf).
+Consequently voter throughput is lower, so voters frequently queue for [many *hours*](https://arxiv.org/ftp/arxiv/papers/0810/0810.5577.pdf).
 If we want to have a strong and healthy democracy it is essential that it is easy to cast a vote.
 When it comes to queue length, voting machines do the opposite.